Skip to main content

 Encryption and protection

-All data is encrypted client-side, with robust end-to-end encryption.
-This means your files are securely encrypted before they even leave your device to join the hiveNet.
+All data is encrypted on the client side with robust end-to-end encryption.
+This means your files are securely encrypted before they even leave your device to join the Hivenet.
 We physically cannot scan your files, as you have the sole access to your encryption key, ensuring your privacy and the integrity of your data.

 How we handle files, simplified